Travel insurance for Spain

 If you travel against Foreign, Commonwealth and Development Office (FCDO) advice, you won't be covered by your travel insurance.
 If you fail to comply with your destination's entry requirements, you also won't be covered.

-There is currently an FCDO warning about severe weather and flooding in Southern and Eastern Spain, particularly the Valencia region and Castilla La Mancha.
-You can check the latest weather warnings from Spain’s meteorological office before you travel and follow instructions from local authorities.
+There is currently an FCDO warning about severe weather and flooding in Southern and Eastern Spain, particularly around Valencia and Castilla La Mancha*.
+Travel insurance bought after the FCDO released these warnings is unlikely to cover claims related to these events.

 Do I need travel insurance for Spain?